SherlockPsy/Life/I_ENGINE.md

 The Context Block is the **entire universe** available to the Engine during an invocation.

-It contains exactly three components.
+It contains exactly four components.

+---

 ### 1. Identity Constitution (Static)